 A great many long names of people and places that were part of the Buddha’s world are necessarily involved in telling his story.
 Most are in fact compounds, and to someone familiar with Indian languages, they are easily remembered.
 But the convention is to transliterate them into English as undifferentiated mouthfuls, and to write them without concern about their jaw-breaking length.
 (A similar effect might result from writing “Thepresidentoftheunitedstatesofamerica” in an Indian alphabet and calling it a Hindi or Tamil word.)
 I have occasionally defied scholarly tradition by inserting hyphens into long words to make them a little more digestible to English readers.

 If it is any comfort, the problem has always been just as bad in China, Thailand, and other countries where Buddhism took hold.
-The original draft of this retelling of the Buddha’s life used Chinese transcriptions for all of the proper names in hopes of making it easier for students in a course on Chinese religion.
-Little simplification was gained.
-(Link)
+The original draft of this retelling of the Buddha’s life used Chinese transcriptions for all of the proper names in hopes of making it easier for students in a course on Chinese religion, but little simplification was gained.
+(Link) I have retained here the appendix on Indian-Chinese translation challenges from that version.

 Two Indian languages are most centrally involved in discussing Buddhism.
 One is Sanskrit, the literary language of ancient India.
 It was probably not widely spoken by the time the Buddha was born (if ever!).
-The Buddha is believe to have spoken one or more of the languages collectively referred to as "Prakrit" (from Sanskrit Prākṛta, "natural"), a slightly disparaging term contrasting with "Sanskrit" (from Sanskrit saṃskṛta, "refined").
-The chances are that he spoke (or at least knew) the Prakrit of Maghada, the kingdom in which he spent most of his teaching career (Buswell & Lopez 659f).
+The Buddha is believed to have spoken one or more of the languages collectively referred to as “Prakrit” (from Sanskrit Prākṛta, “natural”), a slightly disparaging term contrasting with “Sanskrit” (from Sanskrit saṃskṛta, “refined”).
+He almost certainly also spoke (or at least knew) the Prakrit of Maghada, the kingdom slightly to the south of his home in which he spent most of his teaching career (Buswell & Lopez 659f).